Unearthing Slavery in Abington

 The thought struck me that Besse and Brister’s last name of Goold eventually morphed into the modern Gould spelling.
 And I had noticed before that one of the names of Abington’s old family burying grounds was the Gould Family Burying Ground.
 My first impulse was “perhaps this was the white family from which Besse’s surname is derived?”
 Can I find information about who was buried here?

 An internet search yields a Find A Grave page for the Gould Family Burying Ground that is maintained by local genealogical wizard and historian Mary BlaussEdwards listing 4 entries: Besse Gould, Brister Gould, Phebe ‘Squin’ Rosier Gould, and Betsey Gould Hill.
 Jackpot!

-Moreover, Edwards’s work points me to the Massachusetts Cultural Resource Information System (MACRIS), an internet repository maintained by the Massachusetts Historical Commission not only confirms Find A Grave’s information, it unleashes a wealth of information about the lives of Brister, Phebe, and Besse compiled by local historian Leola Joebert in 1979.
+Moreover, Edwards’s work points me to the Massachusetts Cultural Resource Information System (MACRIS), an internet repository maintained by the Massachusetts Historical Commission that not only confirms the Find-a-Grave information, but it also unleashes a wealth of information about the lives of Brister, Phebe, and Besse compiled by local historian Leola Joebert in 1979.